AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 NBE
 ~~~

-Work directories are available at ``/m/nbe/work`` and group scratch
+On workstations, work directories are available at ``/m/nbe/work`` and group scratch
 directories at ``/m/nbe/scratch/$project/``, including the shell
 server ``amor.org.aalto.fi``.